-The outbreak of insurgencies culminating in high level of insecurity has hampered children’s and adults’ access to all forms of education be it formal, non-formal, or adult education.
-Due to insurgencies, school have been physically touched, destroyed, burnt and broken down.
+The outbreak of insurgencies culminating in a high level of insecurity has hampered children’s and adults’ access to all forms of education be it formal, non-formal, or adult education.
+Due to insurgencies, schools have been physically touched, destroyed, burnt, and broken down.
 The systems of education in many countries globally have been adversely affected.
 Communities scattered and destabilized, people displaced and killed.

-Muzan (2014) also said terrorism is any act which is intended to cause death or serious bodily harm to civilians or noncombatants (in a conflict) with the purpose of intimidating a population or compelling a government or an international organization to do or abstain from doing any act.
-Examples are Boko Haram in Nigeria, Hamas in Palestine, Islamic State in Iraq and the Syria (ISIS), El-Shabab in Somalia etc. All of these insurgencies including other armed groups directly carry attacks on education.
+Muzan (2014) also said terrorism is any act that is intended to cause death or serious bodily harm to civilians or non-combatants (in a conflict) with the purpose of intimidating a population or compelling a government or an international organization to do or abstain from doing any act.
+Examples are Boko Haram in Nigeria, Hamas in Palestine, Islamic State in Iraq and Syria (ISIS), El-Shabab in Somalia, etc. All of these insurgencies including other armed groups directly carry attacks on education.

 In literature, many reasons have been given for the attacks suffered by education by insurgents.
-Since their grievances are against the governments and their policies, the insurgents see attacking schools as attacking one of the institutions that form parts of what gives the governments strength and relevance to the peoples they govern.
-The insurgents also are aware that education is what touches all the citizens, so attacking it makes all citizens to feel impact of their campaigns
+Since their grievances are against the governments and their policies, the insurgents view attacking schools as directly striking one of the institutional sources of strength and relevance of the Government to the people being governed.
+The insurgents also are aware that education is what touches all the citizens, so attacking it makes all citizens feel the impact of their campaigns

 Thus, according to Coursen-Neff, et al. (2010), putting an end to attacks on schools, teachers, and students requires action at national and international levels on three fronts: